-In Figure 10, we compare the worst-case, maximum and average values of per-hop delay bounds in each router, and the end-to-end delay bounds for $H{sink} = 2$.
+In Figure 15, we compare the worst-case, maximum and average values of per-hop delays bound in each router, and the end-to-end delay bounds for $H{sink} = 2$.
 A first observation confirms that theoretical values upper bound the experimental values.
-The difference between theoretical worst-case (D{max}^{TH}) and experimental maximum (D{max}^{EXP}) delays (Figure 9) is due to the aforementioned continuous and stepwise behaviours of the analytical model and test-bed, respectively.
-The experimental delays comprise mainly the service latencies (Figure 9) decreasing in the direction of the sink (Figure 5).
-Hence, the maximum per-hop delays also decrease in the direction of the sink, as can be observed in Figure 10.
-The low downstream delay at depth 0 results from the priority rule (Section 3.3).
+The difference in theoretical worst-case (D{max}^{TM}) and experimental maximum (D{max}^{EXP})

+delays (Figure 14) is given by the aforementioned continuous and stepwise behaviours of the analytical model and test-bed, respectively.
+The experimental delays comprise mainly the service latencies (Figure 14) decreasing in the direction of the sink (Figure 8).
+Hence, the maximum per-hop delays also decrease in the direction of the sink as you can observe in Figure 15.
+The low downstream delay at depth 0 results from priority rule (Section 3.3).
 The end-to-end delays bounds are quite high, even though the b{data} and r{data} are low.
 This is mainly due to high value of SO = 4 (i.e. BI = 1.966 sec).
 Hence, the end-to-end delay bounds can be reduced using lower values of SO or higher bandwidth guarantees, using lower IFS, for example.